“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 But does that make them less valuable?
 Of course not!
 Every organization relies on new leads at the top of its funnel.
 Just because these campaigns will have a lower response rate doesn’t mean you should avoid them.

-Whether trying to make a sale or prospecting for leads, your offer makes a big difference.
-The sweeter the offer, the more likely you’ll get a response.
+Whether trying to make a sale or prospecting for leads, your offer (think of it as your marketing message) makes a big difference.

-Whether you’re sending postcards or letters, well-designed mailpieces with visual appeal make it more likely prospects will take a second look at your mailer, increasing response rates.
+Whether you’re sending postcards or letters, well-designed physical mail pieces with visual appeal make it more likely prospects will take a second look at your mailer, increasing response rates.

 Of course, a higher quality piece will cost more to send, so there is a tradeoff there.
 If you’d like to learn more about the cost of direct mail, please refer to our recent blog post.